JohnyForElectric/ID.4/Euro Style Tail Lights.md

 ---
 **NOTE**

-For ID Software version 3.1 the adaptation "Bremslicht_ist_auch_Blinklicht" was removed along with other six adaptation in the "Fahrlicht_Bremslicht_Standlicht_SAM" category.
-We do not know if that menas that we would not need to use the below used workaround or not.
-One thing is sure the workaround still works on 3.1.0.
+For ID Software version 3.1.0 the adaptation "Bremslicht_ist_auch_Blinklicht" was removed along with other six adaptation in the "Fahrlicht_Bremslicht_Standlicht_SAM" category from J519/CECM.
+The workaround used below is validated as working on 3.1.0.
+We will post an update if the Euro coding can be used directly in US vehicles with 3.1.0 and newer.

 ---